-The primary analysis of effectiveness will be restricted to data collected in the RCT.
 The data will be analysed according to intention to treat (ITT) and follow CONSORT reporting guidelines.
 Analyses will be adjusted for centre.
-The primary outcome, time from randomisation to first TF in the RCT, will be compared using survival methods, allowing for censoring of any participant who is lost to follow-up.
+The primary outcome, time from randomisation to first TF, will be compared using survival methods, allowing for censoring of any participant who is lost to follow-up.
 Secondary outcomes up to the time of TF will be compared using a mixed linear or logistic regression model as appropriate, adjusted for baseline measures when available.
 These outcomes will be modelled jointly with the time to first TF.
 Changes in treatment effect with time will be assessed by adding a treatment x time interaction to the model and comparing models using a likelihood ratio test.
 Model fit will be assessed and alternative models and/or transformations (e.g. to induce normality) will be explored where appropriate.
 Frequencies of AEs will be described.
 Treatment differences will be reported with 95% CIs.